Web-Development-Environments-2023/Pac-Man/README.md

 # Web Development Environments 2022 Assignment2

-Pacman game for Web Development Environment course in SISE department of BGU University.
-Written in HTML, CSS and Javascript using Jquery.
+A browser Pac-Man game implemented in JavaScript and designed with CSS and HTML

 # Table of Content
 * [Website URL](#Website-URL)